IvanGav/BTD0/src/the_monologue.md

 Functions that spawn projectiles will take:
 - cmd: Commands
-- angle: f32, e: Entity OR waypoint: Vec2
+- angle: f32, e: Entity OR waypoint: Vec2 (angle will be the tower rotation for dartling)
 - effects: Vec<TowerEffect> OR some kind of struct reference that has pre-calculated buff stats
 - state: &mut AttackState (some kind of enum that stores a unique state required for this attack)
+- tower_pos: Vec3

 Different towers want to have different behaviors:
 - Clickable, upgradable tower